softwaresocialist/linux-ryzen-undervolt-ui/README.md

 WARNING: This tool writes to the SMU (System Management Unit) of your Ryzen CPU.
 Incorrect offsets may cause system instability or damage.
 Use at your own risk.
-Only processors that are supported by the Ryzen SMU driver are supported.
+Only processors that are supported by the Ryzen SMU driver should work.
-I only test this on my 5700x3d.

 ## Prerequisites